So, you've gotten engaged and you've been plunged into the strange world of planning out your wedding! Isn't it wonderful?

 ● Business Offerings: Will they also include and/or design an album?
 Can they rush order your save the dates?
 If the photographer isn’t offering some things you want, then you may need to look elsewhere.

-How Do You Find a Wedding Photographer?
-Ask These 11 Questions
+Tips for Choosing a Wedding Photographer — Ask These 11 Questions

 Now it’s time for the list!
 Ask these 11 questions, and you'll be well on your way to finding the best photographer for your wedding.